benjamingr/cancellation-use-cases/questions.md

 ### Kotlin

- - Identify: Users identify Cancellation using the ['Cancellation Exception'](https://kotlin.github.io/kotlinx.coroutines/kotlinx-coroutines-core/kotlinx.coroutines/-cancellation-exception/index.html)
+ - Identify: Users identify Cancellation using the ['CancellationException'](https://kotlin.github.io/kotlinx.coroutines/kotlinx-coroutines-core/kotlinx.coroutines/-cancellation-exception/index.html)
- - Do different types of cancellation: There is the general cancellation and the inherit exception of ['Timeout Cancellation Exception'](https://kotlin.github.io/kotlinx.coroutines/kotlinx-coroutines-core/kotlinx.coroutines/-timeout-cancellation-exception/index.html)
+ - Do different types of cancellation: There is the general cancellation and the inherit exception of ['TimeoutCancellationException'](https://kotlin.github.io/kotlinx.coroutines/kotlinx-coroutines-core/kotlinx.coroutines/-timeout-cancellation-exception/index.html)